CAN YOU FREEZE DRY CANNABIS?

 Cryo Cure machine presets can bring down moisture content to 1 percent.
 This is ideal for extraction purposes.

-Where can I get Cryo Cure?
+Where can I get Live Resin Flower?

 The number of dispensaries carrying Cryo Cure is growing each day.
 Currently, Cryo Cure cannabis can be found through official dispensary partners in Colorado, California, and Michigan.
+New markets are rolling out in summer 2023.

 Does Cryo Curing cannabis preserve terpenes and trichomes?

 Yes!
-In fact, Cryo Curing cannabis preserves the “live resin” flower in its natural state, with little to no Delta 9 THC or CBN.
+In fact, Cryo Curing cannabis preserves the “live resin” flower in its natural state, with little to no delta 9 THC or CBN.

 What does the traditional freeze drying process do to cannabis and hemp trichomes?
 How is Cryo Cure different?